In celebration of International Day of the Girl

 This book talks about the inspiring story of Nujeen, a Kurdish Syrian girl with Cerebral Palsy, who escaped war-torn Syria to Germany in a wheelchair.
 This tale of fortitude, grit, and hope is sure to inspire any reader and make them believe in the power of will, determination and positivity.

-Dania Droubi is the Emirates Literature Foundation Competitions Manager and an early childhood educator.
+Dania Droubi is the Head of Education at the Emirates Literature Foundation and an early childhood educator.
 She's passionate about books, a big advocate of encouraging children to read, and a fan of Agatha Christie and Sherlock Holmes.
 She enjoys doing puzzles in her spare time and her biggest accomplishment is completing a 4000-piece world map puzzle.